-Overview 9

-Monitor Comparison 10
+- Overview on page 11

-Backburner Windows Monitor 11
+- Backburner Windows Monitor on page 13

-Backburner Web Monitor 16
+- Backburner Web Monitor on page 16

-WiretapCentral Backburner Monitor 19

-Working with Jobs 21
+- Working with Jobs on page 20

-Working with Render Nodes
+- Working with Render Nodes on page 21

 As noted in the introduction, end-user and administrator interaction with the Backburner network is mainly by way of the Backburner Monitor.
 This is the means by which you carry out the daily tasks of observing and controlling jobs and managing render nodes.
-For jobs, it includes pausing, stopping and restarting jobs, changing job priorities, archiving and restoring jobs, and so on.
-For render nodes it includes setting render node availability schedules and assigning particular render nodes to jobs.
+For jobs, it includes pausing, stopping and restarting, changing priorities, archiving and restoring, and so on.
+For render nodes it includes setting render node availability schedules and assigning particular render nodes to particular jobs.
 It also includes creating and managing server groups-named collections of render nodes that can assist in implementing a job processing strategy, for render farms serving more than one creative application.

-NOTE: Autodesk applications that leverage Backburner often have basic job queue monitoring abilities built in to the user interface.
-Fore more information, see the application-specific User Guide.
+NOTE Autodesk applications that leverage Backburner often have basic job queue monitoring abilities built in to the user interface.
+See the application-specific user guide.

-The Backburner Monitor is available in three forms:
+The Backburner Monitor is available in two forms:

-• BACKBURNER WINDOWS MONITOR.
-A feature-rich UI to the Backburner network.
-It can be launched from any Windows workstation on the network, and leverages the complete functionality of the Backburner Manager.
-This monitor is well-suited for a small render farm with a single creative workstation, or the administrator workstation on a larger render farm.

-- BACKBURNER WEB MONITOR.
-Designed for non-administrator workstations on a large render farm, this lightweight monitor allows you to manage jobs and render nodes using any web browser.
+- Backburner Windows Monitor A feature-rich UI to the Backburner network.
+It can be installed and launched from any Windows workstation on the network, and leverages the complete functionality of the Backburner Manager.
+This monitor is well-suited for a small render farm with a single creative workstation, or the administrator workstation on a larger render farm. - Backburner Web Monitor Designed for non-administrator workstations on a large render farm, this lightweight monitor allows you to manage jobs and render nodes from a web browser.
+Its UI is a desktop-like application that runs entirely inside the browser.
 Its advantages over the Backburner Windows Monitor are two-fold.
 First, it can run on any workstation with a web browser, rather than a Windows workstation only.
-Second, it has minimal impact on the Backburner Manager. - WIRETAPCENTRAL BACKBURNER MONITOR.
-WiretapCentral provides interactive access to media assets on Autodesk Wiretap networks.
-Its UI is a desktop-like application that runs entirely inside any web browser.
-The Backburner monitor built in to WiretapCentral is especially designed for tracking the progress of transcoding jobs, when using WiretapCentral with Backburner to import computationally-intensive media formats, such as R3D and OpenEXR files.
+Second, it has minimal impact on the Backburner Manager.

-The aim of this chapter is to introduce the UIs and general features of the three available monitors, with details on launching them and connecting to a Backburner Manager.
+The aim of this chapter is to introduce the UIs and general features of the monitors, with details on launching them and connecting to a Backburner Manager.
 It also introduces the main categories of the tasks you can perform: those that are related to jobs, and those for working with render nodes.
-Details on using the monitors are left for later chapters.
+Details on using the monitors are presented in later chapters.